cedar-policy/cedar-docs/docs/schema.md

 Specifies the data type and attributes that are needed to define entities of this type.

 The top level `shape` of an entity must have type `Record`.
-The follwoing example shows a simple Entity specification with a shape:
+The following example shows a simple specification of the `User` entity type.

 ```
 "User" : {